Review findings

 To schedule the consultation, select Schedule.
 If you schedule a Manual Penetration Testing consultation, you are prompted to provide three possible times when you can receive the consultation call.

-If you need to cancel a consultation, please cancel it in the Veracode Platform or by contacting [email protected] at least 24 hours in advance.
+If you need to cancel a consultation, please cancel it in the Veracode Platform or by contacting Veracode Technical Support at least 24 hours in advance.
 Declining the meeting invite does not cancel the meeting.
 If you do not cancel a scheduled consultation call at least 24 hours before the scheduled time, you incur a deduction of up to 2 hours of support or service hours from your account.

 Schedule a next-day consultation